L3tzG0/Iksan-AI-Interview-Backend-test/docs/INTERVIEW_SESSION_INITIATION.md

 -- Check session was created
 SELECT * FROM sessions WHERE student_id = 1 ORDER BY created_at DESC LIMIT 1;

--- Check document was saved
+-- Check document was saved with text
+SELECT id, session_id, LEFT(raw_text, 100) as text_preview
+FROM documents
+WHERE session_id = (SELECT id FROM sessions WHERE student_id = 1 ORDER BY created_at DESC LIMIT 1);

+-- Check detailed_feedback record was created
+SELECT * FROM detailed_feedbacks
-SELECT * FROM documents ORDER BY processed_at DESC LIMIT 1;
+WHERE session_id = (SELECT id FROM sessions WHERE student_id = 1 ORDER BY created_at DESC LIMIT 1);
 ```

-### Verify in Supabase Storage
+### Verify Storage - N/A

-1. Go to Supabase Dashboard → Storage
-2. Open `iksan-ai-interview` bucket
-3. Navigate to `interviews/{student_id}/{session_id}/`
-4. Verify file was uploaded
+Storage verification is no longer applicable as files are not uploaded to Supabase storage.

 ## Performance Considerations